 This place is perfect to bring along a picnic or relax with a book.
 It’s a paradise for the senses.

-Tickets are 1500 rupees which is steep but, it is totally worth it and you can spend as long here as you like.
+Tickets are 1500 rupees which are steep but, it is totally worth it and you can spend as long here as you like.

 3. Meet the big Buddha in Kandy, Bahiravokanda Vihara

-A beautiful statue which towers over the city is the big white Buddha in Kandy or locally known as Bahiravokanda Vihara.
+A beautiful statue that towers over the city is the big white Buddha in Kandy or locally known as Bahiravokanda Vihara.

 I personally couldn’t wait to see it.
-Not only does a statue on a hilltop have an allure to it, it also has some amazing panoramic views of the whole city!
+Not only does a statue on a hilltop has an allure to it, but it also has some amazing panoramic views of the whole city!

 The best time in my opinion to go is at Sunrise as this is when the light looks the best on Buddha’s face.

-But come sunset, the sun lights up the view on the city so it’s all down to personal preference.
+But come sunset, the sun lights up the view of the city so it’s all down to personal preference.